twitch4j/twitch4j/README.md

 --------

 ## A quick note:
-Retrieve information from the Twitch API.
+This API aims to retrieve all twitch relation information from the Twitch REST API V5, Twitch PubSub and the Twitch IRC Server.
+Futhermore twitch related services like StreamLabs are integrated to give you all information you need to twitch related services.

 This project is still in development, check out [Features](#features) and [Changelog](#changelog) to follow progress.

 ## Gradle